(poe'' sa kon' a zole)

 - shortness of breath

-Posaconazole injection may cause other side effects.
-Call your doctor if you have any unusual problems while receiving this medication.
+Posaconazole may cause other side effects.
+Call your doctor if you have any unusual problems while taking this medication.

 What should I do in case of OVERDOSE?